Malek-Ashtar University of Technology

 is a public research university of engineering, science in Iran.
 Founded in 1984, MUT's main campus is located at Tehran, the capital of Iran.
 Its other campuses are located in Isfahan and Urmia.
 The university is named after Malik al-Ashtar, one of the most loyal companions of Ali Ibn Abi Talib.

 MUT provides both undergraduate and graduate programs.
 It is organized into more than twenty schools, colleges, and institutes, located in six centers throughout Lavizan in Tehran, Shahin Shahr in Isfahan province, Karaj in Alborz province, Fereydunkenar in Mazandaran province, Bandar Abbas in Hormozgan province and Urmia.

 History

 In late 1981, the Iranian government brought together all military-industrial units and placed them under the Defense Industries Organization (DIO).
 By 1984, a large number of infantry rifles, machine guns, and mortars and some small-arms ammunition were being manufactured locally.
-They also established three universities to educate experts for Iran's industrial and research centers: Imam Hossein University, Baqiyatallah Medical Sciences University, and Malek Ashtar University.
 Malek Ashtar University of Technology was approved in 1984 by the Iranian Ministry of Science, Research and Technology.
 It was then recognized as a university in 1984.